-The flexible data model of Wikidata enables it to be highly multidisciplinary, including information ranging from medical to geopolitical to social aspects of the pandemic.
-Given the breadth of Wikidata's COVID-19-related information (examples in Supplementary Figure S1), extracting specific subsets of that information using SPARQL can illustrate different aspects of the COVID-19 disease, its causative virus, and the resulting pandemic (extended list, Supplementary Table S1).
-Sample SPARQL queries for data visualizations commonly included in Wikidata-based COVID-19 dashboards are available at Supplementary Table S2 to show the variety of visualizations that can be generated using the Wikidata Query Service from both a quantitative perspective (amount of statistical data that can be generated through the integration of COVID-19 information with non-COVID-19 data) and a qualitative one (visualization types and topics).
-This section will present examples across different aspects of COVID-19, adapted from five main sources to https://www.cas.org/support/documentation/chemical-substances 64 Unique Ingredient Identifier (https://fdasis.nlm.nih.gov/srs/)
+Given the breadth of Wikidata's COVID-19-related information (examples in Supplementary Figure S1), extracting specific subsets of that information using SPARQL60 can illustrate different aspects of the COVID-19 disease, its causative virus, and the resulting pandemic (Supplementary Table S1).
+Several Wikidata-based COVID-19 dashboards take advantage of the variety of visualizations that can be generated using the Wikidata Query Service (Supplementary Table S2) from both a quantitative perspective (amount of statistical data that can be generated through the integration of COVID-19 information with non-COVID-19 data) and a qualitative one (visualization types and topics).
+This section will present examples across different aspects of COVID-19, adapted from five main sources to which we have contributed substantially^{61,62,63,64,65}.
+Several similar query collections exist, e.g. for COVID-19 in India66 and Indonesia [85].